Learn how to make a DIY Lego Table with Storage and folding sides with the detailed tutorial and plans. This table is perfect for small spaces.

 I added 2 locking swivel casters and two regular swivel casters.

-We added lego plates to the top and loaded the cart up with the Lego bins.
-You could also add the lego plates on the folding sides, but we opted not to, so they can be used for more than just building Legos – like crafting or doing puzzles.
+We added Lego plates to the top and loaded the cart with the Lego bins.
+You could also add the Lego plates on the folding sides, but we opted not to, so they can be used for more than just building Legos – like crafting or doing puzzles.

-Now when the kids want to build Legos, they can simply move the Lego table to the middle of the room, open the sides to make a huge area, and build.
+When the kids want to build Legos, they can simply move the Lego table to the middle of the room, open the sides to make a huge area and build.

 No more explosion of Legos on the floor… or so I think.
 We will find out 🙂